ShipEngine/connect-website/reference/carrier.md

          * `explicit_shipments` - Only the explicitly selected shipments for the current date will be included in the manifest.
          * `exclude_shipments` - All shipments for the current date except for those explicitly excluded will be included in the manifest.

+     - name: manifestType
+       type: string
+       required: required
+       description: |
+         Indicates the type of manifesting supported by the carrier.
+Valid values include the following:
+         * `Physical` - Use this value if the carrier supports physical manifests, even if some of the delivery services only support digital manifests.
+         * `Digital` - Use this value if the carrier supports digital manifests, even if some of the delivery services only support phyiscal manifests.

      - name: deliveryServices
        type: object[] *or*  string[]
        required: true